Skip Navigation

 • Community History: Published histories of Shawnee County, local biographies and migration records.

-The Baker Genealogy Center: The "Tech Chapel"
+The Baker Genealogy Center

 Best for data-driven research:

-• Vital Records: Digital and microfilm access to birth, marriage and death records.
+• Vital Records: Digital and microfilm access to birth, marriage and death records

-• Military & Census: Extensive archives of federal census data and military service records.
+• Military & Census: Extensive archives of federal census data and military service records

-• Obituaries: Searchable digital databases and historic newspapers.
+• Obituaries: Searchable digital databases and historic newspapers

-• Property & Maps: Plat and insurance maps, tax records and probate files.
+• Property & Maps: Plat and insurance maps, tax records and probate files

 • Immigration: Passenger lists and naturalization records.